PhonePe/drove-orchestrator/docs/docs/index.md

 * **Dynamically generated tokens** are injected into container instances for seamless sibling discovery.
 This provides a way for developers to implement clustering mechanisms for frameworks like Hazelcast (provided already).

 ### Observability
-* **Real-time event stream** from the controller can be used for any other event driven system like nixy etc to refresh upstream topology.
+* **Real-time event stream** from the controller can be used for any other event driven system like drove-gateway etc to refresh upstream topology.
 * **Metrics** available on admin ports for both the controllers and executors.
 Something like telegraf can be used to collect and send them to the centralised metrics management system of your choice.
 (At PhonePe we use telegraf, which pushed the metrics to our custom metrics collection service backed by a modified version of OpenTSDB.
 We use grafana to visualize the same metrics).
 * Published metrics from controllers includes system health metrics around themselves.
 * Published metrics from executors contains system health metrics as well as other metrics around the containers running on them.
 This includes but is not limited to CPU, Memory and network usage.